Boyce007/codepath-project-3/README.md

 - [ X ] **At least one image is displayed per API call**
 - [ X ] **Clicking on a displayed value for one attribute adds it to a displayed ban list**
 - [ X  ] To ensure an accurate grade, your recording **must** show that when clicked, an attribute in the ban list is immediately removed from the list of banned attributes
-- [ ] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**
+- [ X ] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**

 The following **optional** features are implemented:

 - [ ] Multiple types of attributes can be added to the ban list
-- [ ] Users can see a stored history of their previously viewed items from their session
+- [ X ] Users can see a stored history of their previously viewed items from their session

 The following **additional** features are implemented: